What’s in This Article

 Quick Answer

-St. Augustine does not have its own commercial airport.
-Most travelers fly into Jacksonville International Airport (JAX), about 50 miles north of the city.
-Major airlines serving JAX include Delta, American Airlines, United, Southwest, JetBlue, Allegiant, and Breeze Airways.
-Daytona Beach International Airport (DAB), roughly 55 miles to the south, is another option.
-From either airport, you can reach St. Augustine by rental car, shuttle, or rideshare in about an hour.
+St. Augustine has no commercial airport.
+Most travelers fly into Jacksonville International Airport (JAX), about 50 miles north, served by 11 airlines including Delta, American, United, Southwest, JetBlue, Allegiant, Breeze, Avelo, and others.
+Daytona Beach International Airport (DAB), roughly 55 miles south, is a secondary option.
+From either airport, plan on about an hour’s drive to reach St. Augustine by rental car, shuttle, or rideshare.

 St. Augustine, Florida, is often called the oldest continuously inhabited European-established settlement in the continental United States.
 Spanish explorer Pedro Menéndez de Avilés founded the city in 1565, and its rich mix of cultural influences still shows up in the architecture, food, and local traditions.